awsdocs/amazon-vpc-user-guide/doc_source/vpc-migrate-ipv6.md

 1. Use the `ifconfig` command to verify that the IPv6 address is recognized on the primary network interface\.

-#### RHEL/CentOS<a name="ipv6-dhcpv6-rhel"></a>
+### RHEL/CentOS<a name="ipv6-dhcpv6-rhel"></a>

-RHEL 7\.4 and CentOS 7 use [cloud\-init](http://cloudinit.readthedocs.io/en/latest/index.html) to configure your network interface and generate the `/etc/sysconfig/network-scripts/ifcfg-eth0` file\.
+RHEL 7\.4 and CentOS 7 and later use [cloud\-init](http://cloudinit.readthedocs.io/en/latest/index.html) to configure your network interface and generate the `/etc/sysconfig/network-scripts/ifcfg-eth0` file\.
 You can create a custom `cloud-init` configuration file to enable DHCPv6, which generates an `ifcfg-eth0` file with settings that enable DHCPv6 after each reboot\.

+**Note**
+Due to a known issue, if you're using RHEL/CentOS 7\.4 with the latest version of cloud\-init\-0\.7\.9, these steps might result in you losing connectivity to your instance after reboot\.
+As a workaround, you can manually edit the `/etc/sysconfig/network-scripts/ifcfg-eth0` file\.

 **To configure DHCPv6 on RHEL 7\.4 or CentOS 7**